Bridging geotechnical engineering and Interpretable AI to secure the infrastructure of tomorrow.

 Comprehensive overview of the GRID project objectives and early findings presented at GMK 2025.

-View PosterIntegrating artificial intelligence with physical principles to enhance safety in pile driving operations.
+View PresentationIntegrating artificial intelligence with physical principles to enhance safety in pile driving operations.

 View PresentationInnovative mobile solutions for soil grain size distribution analysis using digital imaging.